Gabriel-Penteadoo/Gabriel-Penteadoo/README.md

   -
   -
-  Currently leveling up my backend skills on [Boot.dev](https://www.boot.dev/u/penteadogabriel)
+  I'm also leveling up my backend skills on [Boot.dev](https://www.boot.dev/u/penteadogabriel)

 <!--
 **Gabriel-Penteadoo/Gabriel-Penteadoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.